zeffy-form-link="https://www.zeffy.com/embed/donation-form/fuel-the-future-outdoors?modal=true"

 Healing trauma-affected girls and women through outdoor activities

-The mission of the Women In Nature (WIN) program is to empower and support girls and women who have experienced trauma and are affected by racial and ethnic disparities within historically marginalized communities.
-By using nature as therapy and providing outdoor experiences, WIN promotes healing, resilience, and personal growth.
+The mission of the Women In Nature (WIN) program is to empower and support girls and women who have experienced trauma, depression, daily stress and are affected by racial and ethnic disparities within historically marginalized communities.
+By using nature as therapy and providing outdoor experiences, WIN promotes healing, a mental reset, stress outlet, resilience, and personal growth.
 Through nature-based activities, the program offers a safe and supportive environment where participants can build self-confidence, develop inner strength, and achieve emotional balance.

 My Story